2of/Data301---Big-Data-Computing-University-of-Canterbury-/README.md

 Import to google collab and run.
 You may need to set some time aside to pull data from GDELT.
 However, simply choosing which cells to run is sufficient.

-Note that github has an inbuilt viewer for Jupyter notebooks that **does not** support the command line invocations found in this booklet (i.e. *!ls* )
+Note that github has an inbuilt viewer for Jupyter notebooks that **does not** support the command line invocations found in this booklet (i.e. *!ls* appears as a syntax error where it is valid in the google collab runtime)

 Download / Analysis time for gdelt in a google collab instance was upwards of 4 hours for several hundred thousand articles.